-Ignoring Abe’s commenr, Natalie leaned in to James and whispered, “When the hourglass drops it’s last grain of sand…”
+Ignoring the skeleton, Natalie leaned into James and whispered, “When the hourglass drops its last grain of sand…”

 There may have been doubts at points, some vocalized more than others.
-There were fights; on some days it seemed they couldn’t bare to even look at each other…but no one made her laugh like he did.
-On their fourth anniversary James came running into the bedroom dressed up as Peter Pan.
+There were fights; on some days it seemed they couldn’t bear to even look at each other…but no one made her laugh like he did.
+On their fourth anniversary, James came running into the bedroom dressed up as Peter Pan.
 Natalie almost peed her pants at the sight of her tough, motorcycle riding boyfriend in lime green tights.
-But that’s just the kind of man Jimmy was to her.
-The one who held the power to make her cry, but always made her smile.
-The one who made her feel as if she was standing on the ledge of a skyscraper and yet she was never afraid to fall…because with him, she was safe.
+But that’s just the kind of man Jimmy was to her; the one who held the power to make her cry, but always made her smile.
+The one who made her feel as if she was standing on the ledge of a skyscraper and yet she was never afraid to fall…because with him she was safe.

 On the night that James proposed they drove up to Andrew’s Point after going to see ‘The Wrecks’ play at a club downtown.
 They sat on the bench, his leather jacket wrapped around her as she rested her head against his chest.
 That’s when he asked her to spend the rest of her life with him…and she said yes.